 There’s been a lot of talk[note]More negative than positive recently.[/note] about the Browns analytics-driven front office, yet on Sunday we saw an example of how their coach Hue Jackson did the traditional thing and passed up an easy decision – from an analytical perspective – to go for to 2 in the fourth quarter.

 No one blinked an eye when Jackson called for an extra point after cutting the Bengals’ 14-point lead to 8.
-Going for 2 in that situation probably wasn’t giving a passing thought by most watching the game.
+Going for 2 in that situation probably wasn’t given a passing thought by most watching the game.

 There have been posts about why you should go for 2 if you were down 15 points before scoring a touchdown, with the theory being that you want additional information (i.e. if you convert or not) earlier rather than later.
 This thinking hasn’t become conventional wisdom, but there has been some adoption from NFL coaches.

-What’s more interesting is that the case for going for 2 after being down 14 points is even more compelling, yet there was not a single instance of a team doing so in 27 fourth-quarter opportunities in 2015 and 2016.
+What’s interesting is that the case for going for 2 after being down 14 points is even more compelling, yet there was not a single instance of a team doing so in 27 fourth-quarter opportunities in 2015 and 2016.

 A Simple Example

 Let’s go through an example to show why there is a strong case that you should go for two when scoring a touchdown after trailing by 14.

 For simplicity’s sake, I’ll we’ll make the expected extra point conversion rate at 100% and 2-point conversion rate at 50%.
 We’ll also assume you score two touchdowns after trailing by 14 and your opponent scores none, and that your chance of winning in overtime is an even 50%.

 Your expected win probability under the traditional scenario of kicking two extra points is fairly easy to envision: you tie the game, go to overtime and then have a 50% chance of winning.